-- A PC or Mac with MS Word or Open Office (not Google Docs). - A Gmail account and USB flash drive storage (16 GB or larger). - Moderate-to-high ability using a computer keyboard and mouse. - Basic experience with using the internet for research. - Willingness to learn new digital tools. - Familiarity with the College's computer laboratories, or access to a personal printer to print course materials and assignment drafts. - Online access to search engines and the digital library. - Ability to print course materials and assignment drafts.
+- A PC or Mac with MS Word or Open Office. - A Gmail account and USB flash drive storage (16 GB or larger). - Moderate-to-high ability using a computer keyboard and mouse. - Basic experience with using the Internet for research. - Willingness to learn new digital tools. - Familiarity with the college's computer laboratories, or access to a personal printer to print course materials and assignment drafts. - Conduct online research using search engines and the digital library. - Print course materials and assignment drafts.

-College Composition I ENG 1101-LC65 (#31982) Dates: 8/27/2019 to 12/20/2019
+College Composition I ENG 1101-LC53 (#35823) Dates: 1/25/2019 to 5/22/2019 important policies and procedures are in the Academic Catalog on the City Tech website, located here: